 Added bonus: We’ve all gotten to the bottom of a bag only to find squashed or overripe fruit or veggies.
 Well, when you buy your groceries loose and not packaged, you know you’re only getting the best picks.

 It’s time to get creative with how you save money.
-Instead of throwing away that old garment, learn to repair it.
-And if it needs too much work, you could try your hand at creating something new from old clothes scraps.
-It’s a great way to save money when you’re on a tight budget and lots of fun too!
+Instead of tossing out that old garment, why not learn to repair it?
+Not only is it a great way to save when you’re on a tight budget, it can actually be pretty fun too!

-Basic sewing isn’t hard once you get the hang of it.
-And you can always pick up a free class from your local library or hit up your grandma for some lessons.
+Basic sewing isn’t as tricky as it seems once you get the hang of it.
+You can always learn through YouTube tutorials, or sometimes your local library or city council will offer free lessons.

 Check out the dents shop for household goods

-How to save money in Australia: our best money-saving tip
+Best way to save money: our top money-saving tip

-Our best money saving tip is to take some time and set up a personal budget sheet.
+Our best money saving tip is to set up a personal budget sheet.
 It can be easy to become discouraged when you set off down the frugal living path.
-And by documenting your expenses you can see just how much you are saving.
+And by documenting your expenses you can see just how much you’re saving.

 Not only does it make saving cash easier but it makes it simple to see other possible saving opportunities.
 Before you know it you’ll have a nice nest egg to spend on something special.